demisto/content/Packs/RecordedFuture/Integrations/RecordedFutureEventCollector/README.md

 This is the Recorded Future event collector integration for XSIAM.
-This integration was integrated and tested with version 2 of Recorded Future API
+This integration was integrated and tested with version 2 of the Recorded Future API.

 ## Configure Recorded Future Event Collector on Cortex XSOAR